π App

 resp, _ := app.Test(req)

-// Do something with results:
+// Do something with the results:

 if resp.StatusCode == fiber.StatusOK {